dfilatov/jspath/readme.md

 ```

 ###Predicates###
-An JSPath predicate allows you to write very specific rules about items you'd like to select when constructing your expressions.
+JSPath predicates allows you to write very specific rules about items you'd like to select when constructing your expressions.
-Predicates are filters that restrict the items selected by an location path.
-There are two possible type of predicates: object and positional.
+Predicates are filters that restrict the items selected by location path.
+There're two possible types of predicates: object and positional.

 ###Object predicates###
 Object predicates can be used in a path expression to filter a subset of items according to a boolean expressions working on a properties of each item.